Emergency Dental Services in Greensboro, NC

-One of our experienced dentists will see you today.
+- One of our experienced dentists will see you today.

-Multiple treatment options, depending on your needs, all in one location.
+- Multiple treatment options, depending on your needs, all in one location.

-IV or Oral Sedation and Nitrous Oxide available.
+- IV or Oral Sedation and Nitrous Oxide available.

-Open Monday – Friday.
+- Open Monday – Friday.

-- IMMEDIATE RELIEF: In most cases we will see you TODAY with the goal of getting you comfortable TODAY.
+- Immediate relief: In most cases we will see you TODAY with the goal of getting you comfortable TODAY.

-- CONVENIENCE: No need to be examined then shuffled off elsewhere; we perform nearly all of your treatment needs here.
+- Convenience: No need to be examined then shuffled off elsewhere; we perform nearly all of your treatment needs here.
 From root canals, extractions (including impacted teeth), and implants to the restoration of problem teeth, we do it all.

-- COMFORT: We will handle your treatment with urgency and sympathy.
+- Comfort: We will handle your treatment with urgency and sympathy.
 We have multiple sedation options that will make your experience as comfortable as possible.

-- EXPERTISE: Years of experience and hundreds of hours of advanced training have their advantages.
+- Expertise: Years of experience and hundreds of hours of advanced training have their advantages.
 We can fix your problem with a result that will last and will look and feel good.

 - Tooth knocked out: First, try to stick the tooth back in place and hold it there while you rush to see the dentist.
 If that’s impossible, put the tooth is a container of milk (or water if milk is not available) and take it and the patient to the dentist immediately.

-- Fractured Tooth: To avoid further aggravating the damaged tooth, place a piece of soft wax into the area of the tooth that was chipped.
+- Fractured tooth: To avoid further aggravating the damaged tooth, place a piece of soft wax into the area of the tooth that was chipped.
 You should eat only soft foods and try to avoid food and drink that are hot and cold to the touch until you can contact us with you emergency dental issue.

-- Broken or lost filling: While having a filling come out or break may not seem like a dental emergency, it is many times the result of a deeper problem in the tooth such as decay underneath the filling or a crack in the tooth.
+- Broken or lost fillings: While having a filling come out or break may not seem like a dental emergency, it is many times the result of a deeper problem in the tooth such as decay underneath the filling or a crack in the tooth.
 If this is not treated the problem can become much more serious resulting in the need for a root canal and a crown.